rishav887/rishav887/README.md

 Hi 👋, I'm Sudharsan
-A passionate automation engineer from India sudharsan-selvaraj
+A passionate automation engineer from India
+Rishav Trivedi

-👨‍💻 All of my projects are available at https://github.com/sudharsan-selvaraj
+👨‍💻 All of my projects are available at https://github.com/rishav887

 💬 Ask me about Test Automation

-📫 How to reach me sudharsanselvaraj.c@gmail.com

 👨🏽‍💻 Pronouns: He/him

 Connect with me:
-sudhus_selvaraj sudharsan-selvaraj @sudharsanselvaraj.c testninja

-sudharsan-selvaraj

-Languages:
-java javascript typescript

-Frameworks and Tools:
-android angularjs docker express firebase git html5 jasmine jenkins nodejs postgresql puppeteer selenium

-sudharsan-selvaraj
+rishabtrivedi87@gmail.com